 Superboost rear axle

 The 12x157mm Superboost Plus axle is wider for better rear wheel stiffness, but since fewer bikes use this standard it’ll limit your options for aftermarket wheels.
-It not an issue unless you already have some nice Boost wheels.
-If you do you’ll either need adapters or a whole new set.
+It not an issue unless you already have some nice wheels.
+To use the standard Boost carbon wheels I already own, I'll need to use adapters.
+Or I just need a whole new set.

 The Insurgent has always been a bike built for shredders.
-For my riding style I’d pick the Insurgent MX to get the extra rollover and traction of the 29” front wheel and use it for hitting the biggest jumps at the bike park and tackling gnarly DH trails that scare the crap out of me.
+For my riding style I picked the Insurgent MX to get the extra rollover and traction of the 29” front wheel.
+I think it's perfect for hitting the biggest jumps at the bike park and tackling gnarly DH trails that scare the crap out of me.